Chevrolet Blazer (crossover): 2023 facelift

 In February 2022, for the 2023 model year, Chevrolet announced a facelift for the Blazer.
 Changes on the exterior include revised LED headlights and tail lights, new grille design, and new 18, 20, and 21-inch wheel designs.
 Additionally, new colors available include Fountain Blue, Sterling Gray Metallic, Copper Bronze Metallic, and Radiant Red Tintcoat.
 On the interior, all trims come standard with a larger 10-inch infotainment screen (up from 8 inches on the pre-facelift version).
 Qi wireless charging is now standard on the RS and Premier trims, while it will become available on all other trims.
 RS models are available with a new Nightshift Blue interior color.
 Adaptive cruise control is now available on the 2LT and 3LT trim levels and the Chevy Safety Assist package becomes standard.

 Markets

 Mexico

 The Blazer was introduced in Mexico in February 2019.
 Trim levels available are Tela (which replaces the L), Piel (which replaces the Premier), and RS which differs in equipment list compared to the RS sold in the U.S. and Canada.

 South America

 GM marketed the Blazer in South American markets, with Argentina, Chile and Colombia since 2019 as part of its lineup expansion in the region.
+However, it hasn't been released in Argentina yet.